codecarrotlabs/blog.codecarrot.net/_posts/update/2017-09-03-want-to-write-for-us.md

 title: Want to Write for Us?
 Here's What to Publish (and we pay!)
 date: 2017-09-04 12:00:00 +0530
 categories: update
-tags: update blogging writing publish-article
+tags: update blog writing publish-article content-writing writer
 description: Got business/design/code/growth/project-management/tips advice to share?
 Here’s what we look for from contributors.
 image: https://cdn.codecarrot.net/images/592773bb7a306e0936ce3816_write.jpg
 ---